aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 ## Barcode Shapes
 <a name="shape"></a>
 In general, the surfaces to place printed barcodes can have various shapes.
 At the same time, barcodes can be of rectangular or square forms only.
 Accordingly, if there is a large space to put a rectangular barcode, the generation of a square-shaped barcode is unacceptable from the viewpoint of space usage.
-Further, two barcode types, *MicroQR* and *Compact PDF17*, are provided as examples of barcode types with different barcode shapes.
+Further, two barcode types, *MicroQR* and *Compact PDF417*, are considered as examples of symbologies with different barcode shapes.

 **MicroQR**
-The *MicroQR* symbology provides large data density; however, it has a square shape and thus requires square space to be placed.
-A major feature of *MicroQR* is that it has only one position detection pattern instead of three ones for regular *QR Code* and needs a more compact placement area.
+The *MicroQR* symbology provides large data density; however, it has a square shape and thus needs square space to be placed.
+A major feature of *MicroQR* is that it has only one position detection pattern instead of three ones for regular *QR Code* and requires a more compact placement area.

 <p align="center"><image src="MicroQR.png"></p>